usnistgov/feasst/dev/README.rst

 To Do List
 ================================================================================

-* implement gibbs ensemble
-* Make utils:lj,spce,etc derived classes of System ?
-* Create benchmarking profile to compare among versions
+* profile: Create benchmarking profile to compare among versions
+* profile: implement timer for profiles (with hierarchies by class... tried this, but its too slow.
+Time only infrequently?)
+* profile: implement a timer to auto-balance trial weights based on cpu time.
+* debug: Toggle more debug levels, and localized to certain files/plugins, etc
+* debug: Implement a class-specific debug output setting
-* fix dependency linkers required by clang/cmake on macOS but not g++ on ubuntu
+* compile: fix dependency linkers required by clang/cmake on macOS but not g++ on ubuntu
-* consider optimization of Ewald: init ewald storage on particle types, precompute property index.
-* when selecting from cpdf, use lnp instead of p?
+* opt: when selecting from cpdf, use lnp instead of p?
-* Python debug script: easy for user to run gdb/valgrind
-* Toggle more debug levels, and localized to certain files/plugins, etc
 * force precompute when reinitializing system, criteria, etc in MonteCarlo
 * MonteCarlo subclass Simulation
-* swig python wrap arguments std::istream and std::ostream for serialization
 * add citations to tutorials (reweighting, etc) and also citation suggestions for MC objects
 * VisitModels may prefer to update select properties (e.g., cell, eik)
-* Jupyter notebook output should go to cells, not terminal that runs jupyter.
-* lint file_[xyz,lmp]
-* put cell list in finalize-heavy paradigm, update_positions updates cell of selection, finalize updates entire cell list. linked list
-* config could use revert,finalize to update cell list only on finalization, and maybe not have to exclude from cell properties (why exclude?). same with ewald
 * Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
 Rename Compute->Decide?.
 * Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT
 * Speed up RNG by maintaining int_distribution like dis_double
-* Document utils lj, spce, rpm in tutorials
-* Add a FAQ for common compile errors: "no known conversion from brace-enclosed initializer list to argtype" often means that a parameter was not converted to a string.
 * Make a CachedRandom and CachedPotential for prefetch and avoid if statements that could slow down serial simulations.
-* Analyze/ModifyFactory optimization: use steps_per in factory to limit number of checks
-* implement timer for profiles (with hierarchies by class... tried this, but its too slow.
-Time only infrequently?)
-* implement a timer to auto-balance trial weights based on cpu time.
-* More documentation/tutorial on how to create your own plugins, classes, etc
 * add orientation argument to shapes with internal coordinate transformation
-* System should track current energy of every potential for analysis (Criteria running energies may contain a part from each potential to simplify debugging).
-* Consider using new state instead of old state in acceptance derivations
 * Sort selection_of_all, or impose sorting in Select::add_particles.
 Currently, this leads to issues.
 * Rename xyz files, and/or document more cleary (second line in xyz).
 * Rename plugin chain->config_bias ?